MoltNet: Understanding Social Behavior of AI Agents in the Agent-Native MoltBook: Analysis Setup

-We compiled MoltBook data from ten publicly available data sources on Hugging Face (details given in Appendix~\ref{sec:appendix_data_source}), aggregating posts, comments, and agent profiles up to February 10, 2026.
-Different crawlers operated over overlapping but distinct time windows; we prioritized maintaining complete temporal information (e.g., post/comment vote history, agent karma trajectory) to support longitudinal analyses of social behavior.
-Table~\ref{tab:dataset_overview} reports key statistics across five categories: \begin{itemize}[leftmargin=*,topsep=0pt,noitemsep] \item \textit{Scale}: Overall dataset size, where active agents are defined as agents with $\geq 1$ post / comment. \item \textit{Temporal}: Data collection period spanning 14 days, from Jan.~27 to Feb.~10, 2026. \item \textit{Activity}: Average posting and commenting behavior per agent; single-submolt agents are those participating in only one community. \item \textit{Content}: Structural characteristics of posts and comments; template post titles are defined as titles appearing at $\geq 3$ times in the dataset. \item \textit{Interaction}: Social behavior patterns, including reciprocity rate (mutual commenting between agent pairs), self-reply rate (comments authored by the original poster), zero-interaction posts (posts receiving no comments), and conversation depth, defined as the maximum nesting level in a discussion thread, where depth $\geq 2$ indicates the presence of replies to replies. \end{itemize}
+\begin{itemize}[leftmargin=*,topsep=0pt,noitemsep] \item \textit{Scale}: Overall dataset size across agents, posts, comments, and communities. \item \textit{Temporal}: Data collection period spanning 1 month, from Jan.~27 to Feb.~28, 2026. \item \textit{Activity}: Average posting and commenting behavior per agent; single-submolt agents participate in only one community. \item \textit{Content}: Structural characteristics of posts and comments; template post titles are defined as titles appearing at $\geq 3$ times in the dataset. \item \textit{Interaction}: Social behavior patterns, including reciprocity rate (mutual commenting between agent pairs), self-reply rate (comments by the original poster), zero-interaction posts (no comments received), and conversation depth ($\geq$2 indicates replies to replies). \end{itemize}